denoland/std/http/README.md

 A middleware is a special kind of `Handler` that can pass control on to a next handler during its flow, allowing it to only solve a specific part of handling the request without needing to know about the rest.
-As the handler it passes onto can be a middleware itself, this allows to build chains like this:
+The next handler can also be middleware itself, enabling to build chains like this:

 ```
 Request ----------------------------------------->